-(1) The circumstances of an occupational accident and occupational disease and reasons therefor shall be established in the course of an investigation which is carried out by the employer and in which a working environment representative or, in his or her absence, an employees' trustee shall participate with the right to vote.
+(1) An employer shall investigate all occupational accidents and occupational diseases.
+The purpose of an investigation of an occupational accident and occupational disease is to ascertain the circumstances of the occupational accident and occupational disease and reasons therefor and to determine the measures for preventing the recurrence of a similar event.
+A working environment representative or, in his or her absence, another representative of employees shall participate in the investigation with the right to vote.
 If the employer lacks necessary knowledge, the employer shall involve a competent expert in the investigation.